We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 The show was Outrageous Fortune.
 It would run for six seasons from 2005 to 2010, winning acclaim, dozens of awards and solid audiences.
 Stuff reviewer Chris Philpott called the show “the most successful locally made television series of all time.”

-In between filming seasons five and six of Outrageous Fortune, Starr found himself in two lead roles - feature drama After the Waterfall and telemovie Spies and Lies.
+In between filming seasons five and six of Outrageous Fortune, Starr found himself in two lead roles in 2010 - feature drama After the Waterfall and telemovie Spies and Lies.

 After the Waterfall sees Starr playing John Drean, a man who leaves his wife after the disappearance of his daughter, only to find out she is pregnant by the police officer investigating the disappearance.
 While his newfound recognition from Outrageous played a part in the film’s appeal, Starr had actually first been booked for the role in 2004, after making In My Father’s Den.
 The new role garnered acclaim and another nomination for Best Actor at the NZ Film & TV awards.
-In a four star review, the NZ Herald's Francesca Rudkin described Starr as “a revelation" as a father dealing with grief and guilt."…he holds this film together”.
+In a four-star review, the NZ Herald's Francesca Rudkin described Starr as "a revelation" who "holds this film together."

 In this period Starr got an LA agent, and began to appear in main cast roles on a number of Australian TV shows.
-These included a season of emergency response drama Rush and short-lived series Tricky Business, which saw him playing romantic interest to the main character.
-That year he also secured a starring role in Australian feature Wish You Were Here, alongside Joel Edgerton.
-Starr played part of a group of four Australians whose holiday in South East Asia turns to nightmare, after one of them goes missing.
+These included a season of emergency response drama Rush (2011) and short-lived series Tricky Business (2012), which saw him playing romantic interest to the main character.
+In 2012, he also secured a starring role in Australian feature Wish You Were Here, alongside Joel Edgerton.
+Starr played a tourist — part of a group of four Australians — whose holiday in South East Asia turns to nightmare, after one of them goes missing.
 The film was nominated for the Grand Jury Prize at the Sundance Film Festival.

 In 2012 Starr landed the starring role in US action-drama Banshee, executive produced by Alan Ball (True Blood, Six Feet Under).
 Starr plays ex-criminal Lucas Hood, who upon release from prison, assumes the identity of the sheriff in the small Amish town of Banshee.
 Screening on US cable network Cinemax, Banshee won largely positive reviews, with website The A.V.
 Club calling it "one of the best things on television".
 Entertainment Weekly described Starr as "immediately believable" in the starring role; The Wall Street Journal spoke of how in pretending to be someone else, "Lucas becomes a character enlarged, his moral sense deepened, in ways Mr Starr conveys with admirable subtlety".